xtaci/kcptun/README.md

 #### Improving Thoughput

-Q: I have a high speed network link, how to reach the maximum bandwidth？
+**Q: I have a high speed network link, how to reach the maximum bandwidth?**
 A:

 Step 1：Increase client `-rcvwnd` & server `-sndwnd` simultaneously & gradually.